Photographer: Pinku Halder

 - While this fascinating creature forms the smallest of all known types of sea turtle, it also represents the most highly abundant of them.

-- Along with its relative, the Kemps Ridley Sea Turtle, this reptile remains best known for its trait of engaging in nesting in mass numbers on the same beach.
+- Along with one of its relatives, this reptile remains best known for its trait of engaging in nesting in mass numbers on the same beach.

 - Despite its great numbers, the IUCN currently lists this animal as Vulnerable.
 This listing occurs due to the growing concerns of such factors as climate change, given the fragile nature of its nesting locations.